William Edward (Billy) Sing

 For the first month, the Lighthorse men were scattered through the Infantry Battalions to gain some experience.
 But, by mid-June, the men from the Fifth Light Horse had farewelled their foot-slogger comrades and rejoined their Regiment, when it moved to the seaward side of Bolton’s Ridge.

 In honour of a young English-born Lighthorse Officer, the new position was called Chatham’s Post.
 It was here that Billy Sing began in earnest his lethal occupation.
+Are you curious about what other Turkish gamblers think of Gates of Olympus?
+Look no further than Infinite-resolution , where you can read reviews from fellow players and get insights into their experiences with the game.

 The sniper’s daily modus operandi began with his taking up his ‘possie’ in the predawn darkness.
 This, and the fact that he rarely left the area until well after dusk, ensured that usually there was no tell-tale movement near him during the daylight hours.